Brady-Malott/Sudoku/README.md

 # Sudoku

-Sudoku game written in libgdx.
+Sudoku game written in Java using libgdx.
 Notable features include:

 - A sudoku board generator that generates a valid, completed sudoku board
 - A recursive backtracking algorithm that solves an incomplete board